 305 ILCS 5/4-3a

 (from Ch.
 23, par.
 4-3a)

-No otherwise qualified handicapped child receiving special
+No otherwise qualified child with a disability receiving special

 education and related services under Article 14 of The School Code shall